 When you apply for a new credit card and don’t get an immediate approval, you might start to worry and wonder what you should do next.
-I’ve been there, and I know it can be stressful.
+We’ve been there, and we know it can be stressful.

-In this post, we will go over everything you need to know about your Chase credit card application status and what to do if you aren’t immediately approved.
+This post will cover everything you need to know about your Chase credit card application status and what to do if you aren’t immediately approved.

 Reasons You Don’t Get an Immediate Approval